top of page

 EAA (5g):

-EAA stands for Essential Amino Acids that have a crucial role in muscle growth (protein synthesis), reduces post-workout soreness (DOMS), improves recovery and helps preserve lean muscle mass, especially during calorie deficits or for plant-based eaters.
+EAA stands for Essential Amino Acids that have a crucial role in muscle growth (protein synthesis), reduces post-training soreness, improves recovery and helps preserve lean muscle mass, especially during calorie deficits or for plant-based eaters.
 Beyond muscles, EAAs support cognitive function, mood, and immune health by acting as precursors to neurotransmitters and immune factors, offering benefits for overall well-being and energy.

 L-Glutamine (4g):